treimers/square-1/src/main/markdown/net/treimers/square1/1_2_notation.md

 - (-3,-1)/

 The move direction is the same we already saw in the position notation.
-See the red arrows in the position image above.
+See the red arrows in the image above.

 If no twist turn is required we use a '-' instead of '/' like in